monarin/psana-nersc/projects/2023/01_psplot_automation/README.md

   (will need help from murali).  in the short term, make a fake "zmq" database and keep the info there.
-- the "psplot" command would switch automatically to the most recent run, or to an older run if requested by the user
+- the "psplot" command would switch automatically to the most recent run, or to an older run if requested by the userc
+- can keep psplot from different runs running at the same time.
+- users kill the plots by [x] or possibly by command line (e.g. kill id)

 See ~cpo/git/lcls2/andor.py.
 Add code roughly like this:
 ```